Inside The White House, Trump Changes His Tune On Leaks

 "I wasted years trying to do it through channels, first within the executive branch and then with Congress," he said.
 "During that time, more than 10,000 Americans died and probably more than a million Vietnamese."

-"That was a fruitless effort, as it would have been for Manning and Snowden," he says.
+"That was a fruitless effort, as it would have been for Manning and Snowden," he said.

 Leaks go both ways